 Why Aren't All Of Our Products Certified Organic?

-Over the past few years, we have added more and more certified organic products to our line.
+Over the past few years, we added more and more certified organic products to our line.
 For some products, we simply changed from conventional to certified organic ingredients.
 For other products, we tweaked the formulations in order to substitute an organic ingredient for

 Some of my favorite products are made with ingredients that just do not exist as certified organic.
 Why?
 At this time there are no standards created for ingredients specifically used in the personal care product industry.
 Organic certification of personal care products is based on the organic food standards set by the National Organic Program of the USDA.